perladvent/perldotcom/content/article/_pub_2012_05_perlunicookbook-custom-character-properties.md

 perlunicode](http://perldoc.perl.org/perlunicode.html#User-Defined-Character-Properties)
 describes this format in more detail.

-To deï¬ne at compile-time your own custom character properties for use in
+To deﬁne at compile-time your own custom character properties for use in
 regexes:

      # using private-use characters